AbhishekYadav1101/S-Media/README.md

 # S-Media

 About The Project
-A social meadia app that enables user to create posts.
+A social meadia app that enables user to create and like/dislike posts.

 Built With:
 Reactjs (react-router-dom, react-hook-form, yup)